You may have heard that a greasy build up on your help improves the flavour of the food that you are cooking. However, want to know the real truth?

 Cleaning Your Charcoal Smoker

 The first thing you want to do when cleaning your charcoal smoker is checking the coal grate.
+I use a Pit Barrel Cooker and find it only get a small build up

 You may find that it has corroded or warp shape.
 This grate is under some intense heat, if you find it has warped don’t attempt to straighten it, it will most likely crack.
 If it is not preventing airflow you will be able to keep using it.

 You will be able to pick a replacement easily.
 Make sure you check other moving parts like chimneys and vents.
+Or if your using a chimney starter I would recommend sweeping out the debris after it is cool.

 Then its time for the fun part.
 Cleaning out the all the ash.
 You might find that ash can hold a lot of moisture and the chemicals in this attack the steel.
 The best way to remove ash is by grabbing a gallon or half gallon milk carton and cut it into a shovel.
 This will be a good scoop for removing ashes.
 Always ensure the ashes are cold when removing them and should always be put into a metal container.